-- Married students - Students living with parents, grandparents, or legal guardians - Students 24 years old or older prior to the first day of classes - Students who are entering their 5th year in the Emmaus residence halls but are not yet 24 years old - Students living with a child/dependent - Educational Ministry Students completing a 12 credit internship in their last semester. (students completing an - internship early and returning as a full-time student after their internship will be required to resume living in residence) • Teacher Education students completing a student teaching assignment in their last semester. - 3rd and 4th year NICC Nursing students as indicated by the Registrar. (taking 3 credits or fewer classes on campus) and Cross-Cultural Nursing Students in their final year only
+- Married students - Students living with parents, grandparents, or legal guardians - Students 23 years old or older prior to the first day of classes - Students who are entering their 5th year in the Emmaus residence halls but are not yet 23 years old - Students who have previously completed a bachelor's degree from another institution - · Students living with a child/dependent - Educational Ministry Students completing a 12 credit internship in their last semester. (students completing an internship early and returning as a full-time student after their internship will be required to resume living in residence) - Teacher Education students completing a student teaching assignment in their last semester. - 3rd and 4th year NICC Nursing students as indicated by the Registrar. (taking 3 credits or fewer classes on campus) and Cross-Cultural Nursing Students in their final year only